JetBrains/kotlin-native/samples/calculator/README.md

     for more info.
 3. Now build and run the application on a connected iPhone with Xcode.

-The sample consists of
+The sample consists of:

 1. Xcode iOS application project, written in Swift.
-It uses Kotlin library to parse arithmetic expressions.
+It uses Kotlin library to parse simple arithmetic expressions.
 2. Kotlin library source code and build script.
 It is built into Objective-C framework by invoking Gradle from custom "Run Script" build phase, and this framework is imported into the Xcode project.